Table of Contents

 We've got plenty of perks for runners along the way.

 - There will be plenty of aid stations on course stocked with water and Nuun sports drink.
-There will be 1 on the 5k course, and 4 on the 15k.
+There will be at least 1 on the 5k course, and multiple on the 15k course.
+Please listen to start line announcements on race day for more course information.

 - You don't need to wait until the finish line to enjoy a treat.
 We'll have sweet stations along the course with delicious snacks!